01000001-01001110/flask_weather/README.md

 2. Check that the Open-Meteo API is accessible and responding.
 3. Verify that you have write permissions in the directory for storing JSON data files.
 4. If geocoding fails, try a different location or check your internet connection.
+5. For Docker-related issues, ensure Docker is installed and running correctly on your system.

 ## Community and Support